Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 - The company says all ingredients are harvested at the peak of ripeness and freeze-dried to retain the most antioxidants and other nutrients.

-- Balance of Nature Fruits and Veggies comes in 2 bottles containing 180 capsules in total, versus Nature’s Sustenance Fruits & Greens which has 120.
-With the 6 caps compared to 4 caps daily dosage, Balance of Nature offers around 1000mg of extra whole food powder per day.
+- Fruits & Veggies comes in 2 bottles containing 180 capsules in total, versus Fruits & Greens which has 120.
+With the 6 caps compared to 4 caps daily dosage, Balance of Nature offers more whole food powder per day.

 Cons